The author is a guitarist and bassist with over 35 years of experience as a musician.

 The major upside to learning piano is that you get such a strong background in music theory, one that’s translatable to almost any other instrument.
 With a piano, all of the notes are right in a row, and it’s easy to see the theory behind musical concepts like chords and scales.
 If you later decide to take up guitar or another stringed instrument where the relationships between notes are not nearly as clear, you’ll have a major advantage.

 You can make learning piano more accessible by choosing a keyboard instead.
-Keyboards are electronic instruments capable of a wide range of sounds, where pianos are acoustic instruments with one distinctive sound.
-Keyboards are easily portable, take up less space, and in general they are much less expensive.
+Keyboards are electronic instruments capable of a wide range of sounds, whereas pianos are acoustic instruments with one distinctive sound.
+Keyboards are easily portable, take up less space, and in general, they are much less expensive.

 Pro-level keyboards usually require a separate amp, but mid-range models often come with their own speakers.
 There are even electric pianos out there with weighted keys, to give you the sound and feel of the real thing.

-If you haven't the room or budget for a piano, I recommend an affordable starter keyboard like the .
+If you haven't the room or budget for a piano, I recommend an affordable starter keyboard like the Yamaha PSR-EW310.
 This unit will give you everything you need to learn to play, without busting your wallet.
-Later on you can upgrade to a higher-end model, or go with an electric piano with weighted keys.
-Yamaha PSRE453
+Later on, you can upgrade to a higher-end model, or go with an electric piano with weighted keys.

 3. Bass Guitar